Aarception/Mo-information-security-portfolio/README.md

 I think the full results from this 'digital' participant observation will prove very enlightening, even to the very institution in question.

+***Emergent: Aspiration as a market product needs a Compliance Mandate.
+Its governance cannot be left to structures that cannot recognize dignity, process what is ethical or moral, nor have a category for what is right.***

+---

 ## *Theoretical Resolution Is Representation, Minimum Viable Product*

 ### ***Universal Candidate Experience Improvement***